-NFL Combine Sunday notes: Fast DL class should help Seattle, UW’s Burr-Kirven shines in workouts, and Seahawks hold another staring contest?
+NFL Combine Sunday notes: Fast DL class should help Seahawks and UW’s Ben Burr-Kirven shines in workouts

 The Seahawks, and the rest of the NFL, didn’t need long Sunday to have confirmed a suspicion many have had that this could be one of the best and deepest drafts for defensive linemen in years — in one notable instance, just 4.41 seconds.

-That was the 40-yard time turned in by edge rusher/end Montez Sweat of Mississippi State, the fastest time turned in by a defensive lineman at the NFL Combine since at least 2003.
+That was the 40-yard time turned in by edge rusher/end Montez Sweat of Mississippi State, the fastest time recorded by a defensive lineman at the NFL Combine since at least 2003.

 But Sweat was hardly alone.